Programs and results

 What is the organization aiming to accomplish?

-• To support the life-long journey of Korean adoptees and their families through a community that provides education and resources about Korean culture and the adoptive experience.
+• Supporting the life-long journey of Korean adoptees and their families through a community that provides education and resources about Korean culture and the adoptee experience.

-• To foster the development of confidence, resilience, and a strong, positive identity among adoptees throughout their unique journey.
+• Fostering the development of confidence, resilience, and a strong, positive identity among adoptees throughout their unique journey.

 What are the organization's key strategies for making this happen?